 Since December 2004 the locomotive has been owned by members (but not always the same ones) of the Somerset & Dorset Railway Heritage Trust (S&DRHT) and based at Midsomer Norton Station near Radstock.

-The locomotive is currently being restored at Radstock by members of the S&DRHT.
+The locomotive was restored at Radstock by members of the S&DRHT.